Anglian Water

 4. RESULTS

 The collaboration between StormHarvester and Anglian Water has delivered significant operational and environmental benefits.
-Since launching the programme, 5,123 jobs resulted in a proactive blockage often getting smaller easy to clear blockages rather than massive blockages that can take some time to clear.
+Since the launch, we’ve logged 5,123 proactive blockage jobs catching small, easy-to-clear issues before they become big, time-consuming problems.
 StormHarvester’s platform achieved a 70% hit rate on predicted blockages, demonstrating high accuracy and actionable insight.

 Crucially, many of these blockages occurred in high-risk areas, including 729 pollution-prone and 4,394 flood-risk locations.
 Anglian Water Expanded their Dynamic Sewer Visualisation programme to 42,000 monitors.
 This resulted in a 418% increase in proactive blockage clearance making the programme one of the largest in the UK.